 Wisconsin does not maintain a list of vacancies specifically for J-1 visa physicians or provide a placement service.
 Many physicians search through private recruiters or employment ads.
 Internet sites that might be helpful include:

-- The Federal National Health Service Corps Job Opportunities list (vacancy list used primarily for federal loan repayment for U.S. Physicians practicing in HPSAs)
+- Federal National Health Service Corps Job Opportunities list (vacancy list used primarily for federal loan repayment for U.S. physicians practicing in HPSAs)

-- The National Rural Recruitment and Retention Network (a membership-based private non-profit placement service)
+- National Rural Recruitment and Retention Network (a membership-based private non-profit placement service)

 Wisconsin Division of Public Health